Muckhart: Muckhart Mill

+Elmhirst Era

+Richard Elmhirst married Morna (nee Gillespie, widow of Stephen Haggard) and had 3 children, Eloise, Francis & Alice with stepsons Piers Haggard and Mark Haggard.
+Richard & Morna launched the converted Mill buildings as a guest house and children's holiday centre in 1966.

+Alan Elmhirst married Marion Aitchison and helped his parents manage the home until they died within the year, and Alan died in 1978 at the age of 30 from a tractor accident.

 Robert Burns

 It is believed that Robert Burns would have passed by Muckhart Mill on 27 August 1787 while staying at Harvieston as recorded in his diary:

 "Monday.—Go to Harvieston.
-Go to see Caudron Linn, and Rumbling Brig, and Deil’s Mill Return in the evening."
+Go to see Caudron Linn, and Rumbling Brig, and Deil's Mill Return in the evening."

 While staying at Harviestoun Burns wrote two poems, "The Banks of the Devon" and "Fairest Maid on Devon Bank".
 Burns fell for the charm and beauty of Charlotte Hamilton but she was more attracted to Burns' friend, Adair whom she later married.

 Muckhart Mill Farmhouse

 Adjacent to the mill lies Muckhart Mill Farmhouse, a category B listed property described as a house of "single-storey and attic with swept dormers dated (17)80; later wooden porch: steading single-storey, partly with loft, pantiled and white-washed".

 Muckhart Mill was a children's holiday home and the owners often get visitors who used to stay here over the summer, riding ponies and swimming in the river.

 YouTube has some old film footage from the 1960s of the Forth Valley Pony club and other clips which contain shots of The Mill.